 Nafsychology stays useful by staying inside its lane.

-• Not therapy, diagnosis, or crisis care
+• Therapy, diagnosis, or crisis care

-• Not personality tests, automated typing, or scores
+• Personality tests, automated typing, or scores

-It is educational work designed to support responsible self-knowledge, not to replace clinicians, physicians, or scholars.
+Nafsychology is educational work designed to support responsible self-knowledge, not to replace clinicians, physicians, or scholars.

 Three principles that keep the work honest